• Formerly Platform.sh

 Single cloud

 When businesses first move to the cloud, most begin with a single cloud strategy.
-This approach keeps everything under one roof, whether AWS, Azure, or Google Cloud.
-Essentially, single cloud deployment works well for organizations with straightforward requirements, limited geographic reach, or those just beginning their digital transformation.
+This approach keeps everything under one roof, either AWS, Azure, IBM, or Google Cloud.
+Single cloud deployment is well-suited for organizations with straightforward requirements, limited geographic reach, or those just starting their digital transformation.
 Startups and smaller companies often benefit from this approach during their initial growth phases.

-The appeal is obvious: one provider to deal with, one bill to pay, and one ecosystem to learn.
+The appeal of a single cloud is obvious: one provider to deal with, one bill to pay, and one ecosystem to manage.
 For smaller teams or companies just starting their cloud journey, this simplicity feels like a relief.
 But over time, cracks begin to show.
-Relying on a single provider creates vendor lock-in, leaving businesses vulnerable to outages, pricing shifts, and regional limitations.
-For B2B organizations serving clients in multiple markets, those limitations can quickly become deal breakers.
+While a single-cloud setup may seem simpler at first, relying on a single provider comes with its limitations and risks that can ultimately impact business operations.

 Hybrid cloud